An Optimal Copyright Law Exceptions and Limitations Strategy

 Researchers can input their own research along with multiple journal articles and get instant access to the most relevant content from tens of millions of Open Access journal articles, and while in the library, get instant access to your library’s most relevant print journals content.
 Unlike other discovery systems, moving from relevant article to relevant article is virtually instantaneous.

 Research is especially well-facilitated by DLSG’s Personal Digital Mind Palace.
-When a researcher finds something especially applicable to her research, they can highlight their most salient phrase, sentence or paragraph and the Digital Mind Palace will extract the text and the source information and place it with others in a potentially long list for later review and instant navigation back to the source document, and for export using its built-in automatic citations feature.
+When a researchers find something especially applicable to their research, they can highlight their most salient phrase, sentence or paragraph and the Digital Mind Palace will extract the text and the source information and place it with others in a potentially long list for later review and instant navigation back to the source document, and for export using its built-in automatic citations feature.

 Self-serve and ILL digitization are Grossly Underutilized … DLSG has a Strategy